Ramsey-USA/revolutionary-gc-website/README.md

 Core Values Section | On all pages
 Section Title: "Our Core Values" Section Subtitle: "Military precision meets construction excellence"

-Value 1: Innovation Leadership
+Value 1: Ethics

-Title on front: "Innovation Leadership"
+Title on front: "Ethics"
-Description on back: "We pioneer cutting-edge construction technology, from AI-powered estimating to immersive 3D project visualization.
-As the first contractor in the Pacific Northwest to offer these advanced tools, we're building the future of construction today."
+Description on back: "We operate with unwavering ethical standards in every aspect of our business.
+From fair pricing to honest timelines, we ensure that every decision reflects our commitment to doing what's right for our clients and community."

-Value 2: Veteran Excellence
+Value 2: Experience

-Title on front: "Veteran Excellence"
+Title on front: "Experience"
-Description on back: "Our veteran-owned foundation brings military precision, integrity, and attention to detail to every project.
-We understand the importance of mission completion, timeline adherence, and exceeding expectations."
+Description on back: "Decades of combined construction expertise backed by military precision.
+Our team brings extensive knowledge from residential to commercial projects, ensuring your vision becomes reality with proven techniques and innovative solutions."

-Value 3: Client Partnership
+Value 3: Integrity

-Title on front: "Client Partnership"
+Title on front: "Integrity"
-Description on back: "We believe in true collaboration throughout the construction process.
-Our transparent approach includes real-time project updates, detailed cost breakdowns, and open communication every step of the way."
+Description on back: "Our word is our bond.
+We maintain transparency in all communications, deliver on our promises, and take full responsibility for our work.
+Your trust is earned through consistent, reliable action every single day."

-Value 4: Quality Craftsmanship
+Value 4: Honesty

-Title on front: "Quality Craftsmanship"
+Title on front: "Honesty"
-Description on back: "We use only premium materials and proven construction techniques.
-Every project showcases our commitment to durability, functionality, and aesthetic excellence that stands the test of time."
+Description on back: "Open, direct communication is the foundation of successful projects.
+We provide honest assessments, realistic timelines, and transparent pricing.
+No hidden costs, no surprises—just straightforward, truthful partnership."

-Value 5: Transparent Communication
+Value 5: Trust

-Title on front: "Transparent Communication" Description on back: "No surprises, no hidden costs, no communication gaps.
-Our clients have real-time access to project progress, timeline updates, and detailed explanations of every construction decision we make."
+Title on front: "Trust"
+Description on back: "Trust is built through consistent performance and reliability.
+We earn your confidence by showing up when promised, staying within budget, and delivering quality that exceeds expectations on every project."

+Value 6: Professionalism

+Title on front: "Professionalism"
+Description on back: "Military-grade professionalism in every interaction.
+From our initial consultation to project completion, we maintain the highest standards of conduct, punctuality, and respect for your property and schedule."
 Team Experience Section | Page
 Section Title: "Meet Our Expert Team" Section Subtitle: "150+ years of combined construction expertise"